 There are two specific codes of governance applying to the higher education sector in the UK:

-- The Committee of University Chairs (CUC) published The Higher Education Code of Governance (the 'CUC Code') in December 2014 and revised this in June 2018
+- The Committee of University Chairs (CUC) published The Higher Education Code of Governance (the 'CUC Code') in September 2020.

 - An updated version of Scottish Code of Good Higher Education Governance was released in October 2017.